dhellmann/pymotw-3/source/itertools/index.rst

 Converting Inputs
 =================

 The built-in :func:`map` function returns an iterator that calls a function on the values in the input iterators, and returns the results.
-It works like the built-in :func:`map`, except that it stops when any input iterator is exhausted (instead of inserting ``None`` values to completely consume all of the inputs).
+It stops when any input iterator is exhausted.

 .. literalinclude:: itertools_map.py
    :caption: